wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - The initial implementation lacked separation between serialized variant properties.
 As a result, different combinations of properties could have yielded the same hash value (`a :: b :: c` + `de :: f :: g` = `a :: b :: cd` + `e :: f :: g`).

+### Plugin API

+- It was proposed that plugins could be implemented as callable executables (or scripts) instead.
+This would provide natural process isolation, and make it easier to implement plugins in programming languages other than Python.
+  However, this idea was ultimately rejected in favor of following the approach more consistent with PEP 517.

+- Originally, provider plugins relied entirely on entry points for discovery, assuming that all plugins installed in the environment would be used.
+However, this was deemed not explicit enough, and the inconsistency with PEP 517 was pointed out.

+- The original static API used a `get_all_configs()` function that provided all valid property values for the purpose of validation.
+To facilitate dynamic plugins and to avoid unnecessary divergence in API, it was replaced by a simpler `validate_property()` function.

+- Use of more basic Python types (such as tuples) for passing variant configurations and properties was considered.
+  However, dataclass-like protocols provided much better readability at a minimal cost.

 ## Open Issues